-The auditors, MHA MacIntyre Hudson, have indicated their willingness to continue in office.
-The designated Trustees will propose a motion reappointing the auditors at a meeting of the Trustees.
+The auditor, MHA Macintyre Hudson, has indicated its willingness to continue in office.
+The Governors will propose a motion re-appointing the auditor at a meeting of the Governors.

-The Trustees' Report, incorporating a strategic report, was approved by order of the Board of Trustees, as the company directors, on and signed on its behalf by:
+The Trustees' report, incorporating a strategic report, was approved by order of the Board of Trustees, as the company directors and signed on its behalf by: